Ruth E. Weir Memorial Award for Research

 Review and notification

-The four-person Weir Award committee will read all applications and then forward the eligible applications with their recommendations to the dean of the College of Arts and Sciences for final approval.
+The Weir Award committee will read all applications and then forward the eligible applications with their recommendations to the dean of the College of Arts and Sciences for final approval.
 Applicants will be notified by early April of the status of their application.